section-engineering-education/engineering-education/articles/how-to-fix-and-prevent-sql-injection-in-wordpress/index.md

 ### Introduction
-SQLi in [WordPress](https://kinsta.com/knowledgebase/what-is-wordpress/) is [ranked the second most critical vunerability](secure.wphackedhelp.com).
-[Updating your WordPress website](https://wordpress.org/support/article/updating-wordpress/) can shield you from SQLi, however third-party themes and plugins still pose a big threat.
+SQLi in [WordPress](https://kinsta.com/knowledgebase/what-is-wordpress/) is [ranked the second most critical vulnerability](secure.wphackedhelp.com).
+[Updating your WordPress website](https://wordpress.org/support/article/updating-wordpress/) can shield you from SQLi; however, third-party themes and plugins still pose a significant threat.
 SQLi is the manipulation of a security flaw in database systems.
-WordPress as a platform runs server-side scripts in PHP.
-Hence, SQL and PHP make WordPress websites vulnerable to attackers via inserting malicious URLs embedded with commands that trigger behaviours from the database.
-Consequently,  sensitive information from your database is exposed or leaked to hackers which they can use to manipulate your WordPress website.
+WordPress, as a platform, runs server-side scripts in PHP.
+Hence, SQL and PHP make WordPress websites vulnerable to attackers via inserting malicious URLs embedded with commands that trigger the database's behaviors.
+Consequently, your database's sensitive information is exposed or leaked to hackers, which they can use to manipulate your WordPress website.

 #### What is SQLi?

-SQLi is the injection or insertion of SQL code usually via data transmitted from a website.
-When an SQLi attack is deployed successfully, it gives them access to sensitive information as well as ability to add/edit/delete data from a database.
-Generally, SQLi gives an attacker the possibility to execute all actions related to a database.
-SQLI takes advantage of PHP and SQL database hence posing a big risk to WordPress.
+SQLi is the injection or insertion of SQL code, usually via data transmitted from a website.
+When an SQLi attack is deployed successfully, it gives them access to sensitive information and the ability to add/edit/delete data from a database.
+Generally, SQLi provides an attacker with the possibility to execute all actions related to a database.
+SQLi takes advantage of PHP, and SQL database hence poses a significant risk to WordPress.
 Other than PHP, [the ASP language](https://www.w3schools.com/asp/default.ASP) is also prone to SQLi.

-An attacker makes use of data input by the user in to the database that isn't sufficiently masked and contains meta characters i.e. semicolons, quotation marks and double hyphens.
+An attacker uses data input by the user into the database that isn't sufficiently masked and contains meta-characters, i.e. semicolons, quotation marks, and double hyphens.
 These parameters have specific functions with which the SQL interpreter uses to execute external commands.
-SQLi targets old interfaces which often do not necessarily mask key parameters such as ASP and PHP which make them a perfect target for an SQLi attack.
+SQLi targets old interfaces that often do not necessarily mask key parameters such as ASP and PHP, making them a perfect target for an SQLi attack.

 ### Types of SQLi Attacks

 Now we know the basics of SQLi, let's dive into the various types of attacks and why they happen.
-There are several types of SQLi attacks and they are classified depending on their technique.
-They are;
+There are several types of SQLi attacks, and they are classified depending on their technique.
+They are:

 #### In-Band SQLi